 Once you get close to KL, there are many more commuter trains running through the capital and to all the nearby suburbs.

-Train tickets for Intercity and ETS Trains go on sale up to 60 days in advance, but KTM seem to change this all the time with tickets only being available less than 30 days in advance on some occasions.
+Train tickets for Intercity and ETS Trains go on sale up to 2 or 3 months in advance, but KTM tends to change this all the time with tickets only being available less than 30 days in advance on some occasions.

 For Komuter Trains you just buy your tickets on the day of travel.